CausticD/crontab-ui/README.md

 - I have broken/removed the ability to email logs!
 I don't have a way of testing this, so I have commented it out.

-Troubleshooting:
+Setup / Troubleshooting:

 - The first issue I had was that the UI seemed fine until I tried saving and then it gave me a error.
 This was caused by crontab not being installed!
 Run 'crontab -l' (this is the command that the UI uses internally).
 If this gives an error, tackle that first.
 If it spits out nothing, that is okay as it might just mean you don't have any cron jobs.

+- If a command that normally works isn't, very often it is done to differences in path.
+You can set this manually, or, use the 'whereis' command to get the full path and then use that.
+Try setting 'PATH=/sbin:/bin:/usr/sbin:/usr/bin' which should cover most and then whereis for anything special.

+- To test everything is set up, try adding a temporary job of just 'logrotate'.
+If that gives an error then the log rotation options will not work and it probably means your PATH isn't set correctly.
+See above for suggestion.

-- There are plenty of reasons a job can work manually, but not as part of cron.
+- There are plenty of other reasons a job can work manually, but not as part of cron.
 Try setting 'SHELL=/bin/bash' to see if this fixes it.
-Test things with a very simple job, such as just 'pwd' with logging on and this should prove that cron is running etc.